SAP-samples/data-intelligence-replication/README.md

 ![graph](./images/process.png

 During the last Months working with customers using the solution it became clear that it only needs to replicate the changes in a JSON format.
 This simplifies a lot the original solution.
-For reducing my  maintenance of the solution I will remove all parts that are not essiential and keep only the
+For reducing my  maintenance of the solution I will remove all parts that are not essential and keep only the

 * Test Table Generation pipeline
 * Replication pipeline

-)

 ### Setup

 #### Additional Change Metadata

 The staging table needs in addition to the table data also information about the changes.
 That means that the SLT script has to be adjusted that 2 additional columns are populated: